2mangoes1stone/ifollowedthewhiterabbit.github.io/README.md

 ### Influence

 I started off by creating a mood board on Pinterest on designs and images that caught my eye.
-I really wanted a simple design which would be to look at, and at the same time deliver the message I wanted to get across in an elegant manner.
+I really wanted a simple design which would good be to look at, and at the same time deliver the message I wanted to get across in an elegant manner.
 It soon became evident to me that I would make a single page website with about 4-5 sections and each section filling an entire viewport with a meaningful background image.

 ![pinterest1](reference/pinterest1.png)